lukekaalim/act/library/README.md

 Basically, a react knockoff.

-Render to HTML with `@lukekaalim/act-web` or use 3D capabilites with [threejs](https://threejs.org/) using `@lukekaalim/act-three`
+Render to HTML with `@lukekaalim/act-web` or use 3D capabilites with [threejs](https://threejs.org/) using `@lukekaalim/act-three`.

-Provides a simple interface to implement custom renderers, and a very lightweight set of default renderers.
+Writing declarative user interfaces using components, state and side effects.

+Pull the library apart and take a look at the modular insides - develop your own renderer, reconciler, scheduler or any other core part of act.

 ::demos